 In the latter part of 2020 people will see steel framing and scaffolding progressively being erected.
 We estimate stabilisation will take between 18 and 24 months.

 Ten areas of work are planned, however the order is indicative only, and may change and/or overlap.
 Each area of work will have its own methodology.

-- South Transept
+- North and South Transepts

 - West end works (inc porch, wall and gable)

-- Visitors Centre demolition
+- Visitors’ Centre